microsoft/winrtc/docs/README.md

 <img alt="WinRTC architecture" src="https://raw.githubusercontent.com/microsoft/winrtc/documentation-edits/doc/images/WinRTC_Architecture.png">

-You will notice the different scenarios in which WinRTC is used.
-For deeper look at our architecture, check out the FAQ!
+WinRTC's compatibility extends to .Net and RN4W, as well as UWP and Win32 applications.
+For more insight into the architecture, check out our FAQ.

 ## Installing and running WinRTC